msimonborg/lazy_record/README.md

 # Object
 # => #<Thing>
 ```
-Every LazyRecord object is assigned an auto-incrementing ID after initialization.
-IDs reset when the program is terminated.

 Use `attr_accessor` like you would use normally, and you'll get hash syntax in your `#intialize` method for attribute setting.
 The attributes will also be visible when the object is returned or `inspected`.
 Attributes defined with `attr_reader` will also be visible, but `attr_writers`, custom getters and writers, and other methods will not.